linode/docs/docs/guides/development/python/using-boolean-variables-operators-conditionals-in-python/index.md

     a = "True"
     type(a)

 {{< output >}}
 <class 'str'>
 {{< /output >}}

     a = True
     type(a)

 {{< output >}}
 <class 'bool'>
 {{< /output >}}

 The Python `bool` function lets programmers evaluate any variable, expression, or object as a Boolean value.
 This function always returns `True` or `False`.
 Python uses its own set of rules to determine the truth value of a variable.
-Some of the less obvious rules guiding whether something is `True` or `False` are as follows.
+Some of the less obvious rules guiding whether something is `True` or `False` are included in the list below.
 Consult the [Python documentation for the bool function](https://docs.python.org/3/library/functions.html#bool) for more information.

-*   A positive or negative integer or real number of any size is always `True`.
+- A positive or negative integer or real number of any size is always `True`.
 The values `0` and `0.0` are `False`.
-*   Rounding errors resulting from mathematical operations on real numbers can cause confusing or misleading results.
+- Rounding errors resulting from mathematical operations on real numbers can cause confusing or misleading results.
 Even if the variable "should" be zero, rounding operations could mean it holds a very small non-zero value.
 This would evaluate as `True`.
-*   An empty string, list, set, or dictionary evaluates to `False`.
+- An empty string, list, set, or dictionary evaluates to `False`.
 Non-empty strings or data structures are `True`.
-*   The special Python value `None` is `False`.
+- The special Python value `None` is `False`.
-*   The special numbers `inf`, `-inf`, and `NaN` (for undefined or non-representable values) are all `True`.
+- The special numbers `inf`, `-inf`, and `NaN` (for undefined or non-representable values) are all `True`.
-*   A function is always `True`.
+- A function is always `True`.

 A non-zero integer is always `True`.

     a = 1
     print(bool(a))

 {{< output >}}
 True
 {{< /output >}}